PatrickLi2021/IP-TCP/README.md

 type Interface struct {
 	Name   string       	// the name of the interface
-	IP     netip.Addr   	// the IP address of the interface on this host Neighbors     map[netip.Addr]Interface   // maps (virtual) IPs to Interfaces Prefix netip.Prefix 	// the network submask/prefix
+	IP     netip.Addr   	// the IP address of the interface on this host Prefix netip.Prefix 	// the network submask/prefix
 	Udp    net.UDPAddr  	// the UDP address of the interface on this host Down   bool         	// whether the interface is down or not Listener *net.UDPConn // listen to incoming UDP packets }
 ```

-We would also want the interface struct to store a list of neighbor interfaces.
-Each interface is listening to packets.
-Within a node, we would have a thread per interface because each node has a UDPConn.

 ```
 type IPPacket struct {